Have you ever heard of a scam by an alleged oil rig engineer?

 The photo of the profile shows an attractive man.
 This is the reason why the message far likely will not get deleted right away.

 Therefore the message from that man will be noticed or will be read more precisely.

 Let’s just call the man James Curtis.
 It could also be any other name.
 He writes in English or any other language that far likely comes from a translator program.

 He says he’s a subcontractor engineer on an oil rig.
 This means he works as an independent contractor on the rig.
-He likes to volunteer information like that the oil rig is in the North Sea.
+He likes to tell abpout details like that the oil rig is in the North Sea.